 Alternatively, an owner may request a formal hearing for the formal taking of evidence upon relevant fact issues under Section 2.2-4020 of the Administrative Process Act.
 A petition for a formal hearing must meet the requirements set forth in 9VAC25-230 of the Virginia Administrative Code.
-In cases involving actions of the board, such petition must be filed within 30 calendar days after notice of such action is sent to such owner by certified mail.
+In cases involving actions of the Department, such petition must be filed within 30 calendar days after notice of such action is sent to such owner by certified mail.

 Please note that this letter is an official component of the permit.
-Please retain this letter in your files and replace the original Permit Cover Page and Part I Special Conditions with the revised Permit Cover Page and Part I Special Conditions provided herein.
+Please retain this letter in your files and replace the original Permit Cover Page, Part I Special Conditions, and Part II General Conditions with the revised Permit Cover Page, Part I Special Conditions, and Part II General Conditions provided herein.

-Should you have any questions, please contact Shana Moore by phone at 804-698-4051, email at shana.moore@deq.virginia.gov, or at the above address.
+Should you have any questions, please contact Kathy Dobbie by phone at 804-659-1727, email at kathryne.dobbie@deq.virginia.gov, or at the above address.